dakshvanshaj/flights-price-prediction-mlops/docs/Modeling/model_explainability_lgbm_champ.md

 ![Dependence Plot - distance](../img/shap_lgbm_Dependence%20Plot%20-%20distance.png)

 **Insight:** The relationship between `distance` and its SHAP value is mostly linear, with a slight curve.
 As distance increases, the impact on the price also increases.
+But time has much for well defined relation.

 ## 6. Conclusion